sh39sxn/mining-altcoins-aws/README.md

 # ltc-mining-aws
-This repo contains shell scripts for mining Litecoins (LTC) on Ubuntu 16.04.
+This repo contains shell scripts for mining different Altcoins on Ubuntu 16.04.

 ## Getting Started

-These instructions will let you mining Litecoins (LTC) on Ubuntu 14.04 using Nvidia graphic card (GPU).
+These instructions will let you mining Altcoins on Ubuntu 14.04 using Nvidia graphic card (GPU).
 This projected is tested on GPU instances running on Amazon Web Services (AWS).

+Currently only Monero (XMR) are mined.

 ### Prerequisites